Tortolì

-Tortolì (/it/; Tortolì or Tòrtuelie; Portus Ilii) is a town and municipality, which along with Lanusei is a co-capital of the Province of Ogliastra in the autonomous region of Sardinia in Italy.
-With a population of 10,980, it is the largest municipality in the province and the 23rd-largest in Sardinia.
+Tortolì (/it/; Tortolì or Tòrtuelie; Portus Ilii) is a town and municipality, which along with Lanusei is a co-capital of the Province of Ogliastra in the autonomous island region of Sardinia in Italy.
+With a population of 10,994, it is the largest municipality in the province and the 23rd-largest in Sardinia.

 History

 Ancient history

 The area of Tortolì was inhabited since the Neolithic and then frequented by the Phoenicians, Romans, Vandals, and the Byzantines.
 It was part of the giudicato of Cagliari between the 10th and 13th centuries.

 During the Spanish period the town was the head of the County of Quirra.

 Modern history

 In 1807 Tortolì became head of a province consisting of 27 villages, but in 1921 lost the capital status in favour of Lanusei.
 In 1859 it was incorporated into the Province of Cagliari.
 In 1926 it was incorporated into the Province of Ogliastra.

 In 1943 the port of Arbatax was bombed, killing 13 people.